Project-Loonie/Looniecoin/contrib/devtools/README.md

 Setup
 ---------
-Configuring the github-merge tool for the LNI repository is done in the following way:
+Configuring the github-merge tool for the Loonie *repository is done in the following way:

     git config githubmerge.repository LNI-Project/LNI
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing)